dhvcc/rss-parser/README.md

 ### xmltodict

 This library uses [xmltodict](https://github.com/martinblech/xmltodict) to parse XML data.
-You can see the detailed documentation [here](https://github.com/martinblech/xmltodict#xmltodict)
+You can find the detailed documentation [here](https://github.com/martinblech/xmltodict#xmltodict).

-The basic thing you should know is that your data is processed into dictionaries
+The key thing to understand is that your data is processed into dictionaries.

-For example, this data
+For example, this XML:

 ```xml
 <tag>content</tag>
 ```

-will result in the following
+will result in the following dictionary:

 ```python
 {